microsoft/YamUI/src/components/SizeObserver/SizeObserver.md

 ### Notes for use

-ContainerQuery allows for conditional rendering based on the component's height or width.
+SizeObserver allows for conditional rendering based on the component's height or width.

 ### Examples